New multiprobe analysis of modified gravity and evolving dark energy

 \subsubsection{Analysis settings}

-For all runs performed, we impose large flat priors on the $\Lambda$CDM parameters $\{\omega_b, \,\omega_{\rm cdm},\, H_0,\, A_s,\, n_s,\, \tau_{\rm reio}\}$, respectively corresponding to the dimensionless baryon energy density, the dimensionless CDM energy density, the current Hubble parameter, the variance of the primordial power spectrum at $k = 0.05 \, {\rm Mpc}^{-1}$, the primordial power spectrum tilt, and the optical depth to reionization.
-We also impose large flat priors on the DE background parameters $\{ w_0,w_a \}$ and on the EFTofDE pertubation parameters $\{ c_B, c_B \}$.
+For all runs performed, we impose large flat priors on the $\Lambda$CDM parameters $\{\omega_b, \,\omega_{\rm cdm},\, H_0,\, A_s,\, n_s,\, \tau_{\rm reio}\}$, respectively corresponding to the dimensionless baryon energy density, the dimensionless cold dark matter energy density, the current Hubble parameter, the variance of the primordial power spectrum at $k = 0.05 \, {\rm Mpc}^{-1}$, the primordial power spectrum tilt, and the optical depth to reionization.
+We also impose large flat priors on the DE background parameters $\{ w_0,w_a \}$ and on the EFTofDE pertubations parameters $\{ c_B, c_B \}$.

 Note that throughout this paper we use the \textit{Planck} neutrino treatment convention, including two massless and one massive species with $m_{\nu} = 0.06$ eV \cite{Planck:2018vyg}.
 We consider that our chains have converged when the Gelman-Rubin criterion $R-1<0.05$.
-We acknowledge the use of \texttt{Procoli}~\cite{Karwal:2024qpt} to extract the bestfit parameters and the bestfit $\chi^2$ as well as the use of \texttt{GetDist}~\cite{Lewis:2019xzd} to extract the probability density functions and produce our plots.
+We acknowledge the use of \texttt{Procoli}~\cite{Karwal:2024qpt} to extract the best-fit parameters and the best-fit $\chi^2$ as well as the use of \texttt{GetDist}~\cite{Lewis:2019xzd} to extract the probability density functions and produce our plots.